 Privatisation: Privatisation means an offer (other than a partial offer), however effected, for a company by a shareholder which has control of that company, as defined above, or by any person or persons acting in concert with such shareholder.
+Def-14 July 2018

 Public company in Hong Kong: Public company in Hong Kong means any company which is subject to the Codes under sections 4.1 or 4.2 of the Introduction to the Codes.
 Recognised exchange: Recognised exchange means an exchange recognised by the Executive and the Stock Exchange as having share buy-back rules applicable to the company that are comparable to those of the Listing Rules.
 Registered institution: means a registered institution as defined in Part 1 to Schedule 1 of the Securities and Futures Ordinance (Cap.
 571).
 Relevant individual: means a relevant individual as defined in section 20(10) of the Banking Ordinance (Cap.
 155).
 Rights over shares: Rights over shares include any rights acquired by a person under an agreement to purchase, or an option to acquire, shares, options, warrants, convertible securities or voting rights (or control of any of them), or any irrevocable commitment to accept an offer.
 Ruling: Ruling includes any ruling, waiver, consent, decision, confirmation or other determination in writing under the Codes by the Executive, the Panel or the Takeovers Appeal Committee.
 Securities exchange offer: Securities exchange offer means an offer in which the consideration includes securities of the offeror or any other company.
 SFC: SFC means the Securities and Futures Commission.

 Share buy-back: Share buy-back means a buy-back of shares, or an offer to buy back, redeem or otherwise acquire shares of an offeror made by an offeror, including a privatisation, scheme of arrangement or other form of reorganisation that consists in whole or in part of such an offer.
+July 2018 Def-15

 Share buy-back by general offer: Share buy-back by general offer means a share buy-back effected by way of an offer made by an offeror to all holders of shares of a class of shares of the offeror.
 Share Buy-backs Code: Share Buy-backs Code means the Code on Share Buy-backs.
 Shares: For the purpose of the Share Buy-backs Code, shares means shares of all classes and securities which carry a right to subscribe or purchase shares issued directly or indirectly by a company or any of its subsidiaries.
 Stock Exchange: Stock Exchange means The Stock Exchange of Hong Kong Limited.
 Subsidiary: Subsidiary has the meaning attributed to such term by the Companies Ordinance (Cap.
 622) and includes any other entity whose assets and liabilities and results are consolidated in an entity's financial statements (or would be, if they were drawn up as at the relevant date).
 Substantial shareholder: Substantial shareholder means a person who holds 10% or more of the voting rights of a company.
 Takeovers Code: Takeovers Code means the Code on Takeovers and Mergers.

-Voting rights: Voting rights means all the voting rights exercisable at a general meeting of a company whether or not attributable to the share capital of the company.
+Voting rights: Voting rights means all the voting rights currently exercisable at a general meeting of a company whether or not attributable to the share capital of the company.
+Warrants: Unless the context otherwise requires, warrants means rights to subscribe or purchase new shares or existing shares in a company.
+Def-16 July 2018